e-loughlin/inner-world/Daily Practice.md

 - ## My larger “why” in life:
 	- Becoming the best possible person I can be.
 Being kind, loving others.
 Being truly kind and loving and compassionate above all.
 Remaining true to my inner core, my inner sense of being.
-	- Letting go of my anxieties, fears,
+	- Letting go of my anxieties, fears, tensions, and truly being alive.
+Not living for others, not creating a life that looks good to others, but truly live for me.

 ---